Impellitteri: History

 In 1996, Impellitteri released Screaming Symphony, with Chris Impellitteri winning the Burrn! magazine Readers Poll Award for "Best Rock Guitarist".
 The record was mixed by Michael Wagener who had produced Metallica and Ozzy Osbourne before.
 The Screaming Symphony features songs such as "Rat Race" and "17th Century Chicken Pickin", which are played frequently during live concerts.

 In 2000, Impellitteri released the album Crunch.
 Crunch was the first record where the band started to occasionally use drop tunings in combination with their brand of shred metal.
 The album featured songs like "Beware of the Devil", "Slay the Dragon", and "Speed Demon".
 In addition, the band recorded a ballad titled "Forever Yours".

 Shortly after Crunch, Rob Rock decided to pursue a solo career.
 Impellitteri again recruited Graham Bonnet and began working on their next album titled System X, released in 2002.
 The album was mixed by Andrew Murdock.
 That year they also released a compilation of hits called The Very Best of Impellitteri: Faster Than the Speed of Light (2002).

 In May 2008, it was announced that Rob Rock was, once again, back with Impellitteri.
 They collaborated on a new album called Wicked Maiden (2009) with a working title of Good and Evil.
 Wicked Maiden was released in Japan and Europe on February 24, 2009, with the intent of releasing the new album in the United States in 2011, followed by the Impellitteri Shredfest tour.

 In 2015, Impellitteri recorded, released, and toured behind their next album Venom.
 They performed on the headlining stage at Rock Fest Barcelona alongside bands such as Iron Maiden.
 They also headlined shows such as the Busan Rock Festival in South Korea.

-In 2018/2019, Impellitteri released their newest album The Nature of the Beast.
+In 2018/2019, Impellitteri released The Nature of the Beast.
 The album features songs like "Run for Your Life", "Masquerade", and "Wonderworld", as well as two cover songs (Black Sabbath's "Symptom of the Universe" and Andrew Lloyd Webber's "The Phantom of the Opera").

+In 2024, the band released a new full length album, War Machine.